-The acquisition process is dynamic and complex in nature and greatly influenced by a wide range of variables and events both internal and external to CSU.
+The acquisition process is dynamic and complex in nature and greatly influenced by a wide range of variables and events both internal and external to the University.
 The procurement process begins with the purchase requisition, scope of work or specifications.
-The purchase requisition initiates the purchasing process
+The purchase requisition initiates the purchasing process.

 The Purchasing Manual (pdf)